dotnet/EntityFramework.Docs/entity-framework/core/querying/tracking.md

 > [!NOTE]
 > [Keyless entity types](xref:core/modeling/keyless-entity-types) are never tracked.
 Wherever this article mentions entity types, it refers to entity types which have a key defined.

+> [!TIP]
-You can view this article's [sample](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Querying/Tracking) on GitHub.
+> You can view this article's [sample](https://github.com/dotnet/EntityFramework.Docs/tree/main/samples/core/Querying/Tracking) on GitHub.

 ## Tracking queries